irods-contrib/metalnx-web/README.md

 Add a global configuration setting for a download limit on files for both single file and bundle downloads to metalnx.properties

+#### Clicking on the rules icon in the left menu starts a repeating loop of rules page refreshes. #54

+Added logic in RuleDeploymentService to create the /zone/.rulecache file if it does not exist in an installation.
+This is done using the iRODS admin account specified in metalnx.properties.
+The absense of the .rulecache file was causing the errors in MetaLnx collection browsing.

 #### NIEHS identified misc theming issues

 * #22 fix search text